craddis1/CosmoWAP/docs/source/covariance.rst

 CosmoWAP computes the Gaussian covariance of (multi-tracer) power spectrum and bispectrum multipoles, which are used in the forecasting modules.

 The covariance pipeline uses the **numerical** :math:`\mu` **integration** framework: the full :math:`P(k,\mu)` is constructed from the ``numeric_mu`` kernel machinery (via ``numeric_mu.pk.get_mu_sym``) for each term, then projected onto multipole covariances via Gauss-Legendre quadrature.
-This means that any combination of terms (Newtonian, wide-separation, relativistic, integrated effects) is handled through the same interface -- this is particularly important for including integrated contributions where there is a big speedup.
+This means that any combination of terms (Newtonian, wide-separation, relativistic, integrated effects) is handled through the same interface - this is particularly important for including integrated contributions where there is a big speedup.

 Power Spectrum Covariance
 -------------------------

-For full details see Appendix B of 2511.09466.
-But briefly...
+For full details see Appendix B of `arXiv:2511.09466 <https://arxiv.org/abs/2511.09466>`_.
+Briefly:

 The Gaussian covariance of the power spectrum multipoles is: